What Are Pleural Plaques?

 - Find top mesothelioma doctors in your area

-- See if you can receive financial compensation after a diagnosis
+- See if you can receive financial compensation for your asbestos-related diagnosis

 Pleural Plaques FAQs

-Pleural plaques are chalky buildups of collagen in the lining of the lungs.
-They are benign (non-cancerous) and typically asymptomatic.
+Asbestos-induced pleural plaques are chalky buildups of collagen in the lining of the lungs, which is known as the pleura.
+Asbestos pleural plaques are benign (non-cancerous) and typically don’t have any symptoms.

-Pleural plaques form as the body tries to protect itself from asbestos fibers that have become lodged in the pleura.
+Pleural plaques form as the body tries to protect itself from inflammation caused by asbestos fibers that become lodged in the pleura after occupational or secondhand asbestos exposure.

 Can pleural plaques turn into mesothelioma?

-No. Pleural plaques do not turn into mesothelioma or any sort of cancerous tumor.
+No. Pleural plaques do not turn into mesothelioma or any cancerous tumor.

 However, those with pleural plaques are at a higher risk of developing mesothelioma, as pleural plaques are a sign of asbestos exposure.

-If you have been exposed to asbestos, even if the exposure took place decades ago, talk with your doctor to determine if you are at risk for other illnesses and how to properly monitor your health.
+If you have been exposed to asbestos, even if the exposure took place decades ago, talk with your doctor to determine if you are at risk for other illnesses.